 How Does Google Ads Work?

-Simply put, Google Ads helps you reach your ideal potential shopper while they are actually looking for exactly what you’re selling.
+Simply put, Google Ads helps you reach your ideal potential shopper for your eCommerce business while they are actively looking for exactly what you’re selling.
 By bidding on keywords or phrases (search terms), your ads are placed on the top, bottom or side of search pages, in YouTube videos and on other niche-relevant content on websites around the web – depending on the type of campaign you have chosen.

 Winning these bids will depend on the relevance of your keywords, ad copy and headlines, and destination URL.
 We will get into that in more detail later, but if you want to know the science behind how Google determines which ads to show, head over to our How Google Works Beginner’s Guide.